1998 Rose Bowl: Game summary

 In the fourth quarter, Leaf converted a 3rd-and-18 play from his own 12 by connecting with McKenzie for 19 yards.
 Then a 42-yard pass to DeJuan Gilmore moved the ball to the Michigan 27.
 Washington State settled for a Rian Lindell 48-yard field goal with 7:25 to play to make the score 21–16.
 Michigan started a drive that included four consecutive third down conversions and consumed most of the clock.
 The conversions were as follows: a 3rd-and-11 Griese scramble to the Michigan 29; a 3rd-and-7 lateral to Woodson who faked a pass before running eight yards to keep the drive alive; on 3rd-and-6 a 13-yard pass to Shaw; and a 3rd-and-7 pass to Woodson taking the ball to the Washington State 33.
 A pooch punt by Feely from field goal formation left Washington State on its own 7-yard-line with 29 seconds remaining.
 The game ended in confusion with Leaf being deemed too late in an attempt to spike the ball to stop the clock for a last play.
 The drive began at the Cougar 7-yard-line with 16 seconds left to play.
 Leaf completed a 46-yard pass to Nian Taylor to move the ball to the Michigan 47.
 Washington State drew an illegal formation penalty with nine seconds remaining, but executed a hook and lateral play for 26 yards to the Michigan 26, with an 8-yard catch by Love Jefferson and an 18-yard run by Jason Clayton, who was tackled by Weathers and Jones.
 With two seconds to play, the clock was stopped to move the chains.
 With no timeouts left, Leaf spiked the football, but although there appeared to be one second remaining on the clock, Dick Burleson, the referee from the Southeastern Conference crew, shook his head as Leaf contested the decision.
 Michigan's victory evened the series between the Pac-10 and Big Ten in the Rose Bowl at 26 wins apiece.

 Aftermath

 The next year, the Rose Bowl game would become part of the Bowl Championship Series.
 This would give a greater chance of the number one and number two teams meeting.
 Michigan was named the college football national champion for the 1997 football season in the AP poll.
 In the coaches poll, undefeated Nebraska (which defeated #3 Tennessee 42–17 in the Orange Bowl) was voted #1; Michigan had entered the Rose Bowl first in both polls, and were favored to beat the Cougars by seven points.
+Michigan would not win the national championship again until 2023.

 This was the last Rose Bowl game with an attendance of over 100,000.
 The stadium was modified following the game to widen the playing field for soccer in preparation for the 1999 FIFA Women's World Cup and remove lower seats that were blocked by players on the sidelines.